 - Chambers USA: America's Leading Business Lawyers (2020, 2021)

-Nate is recipient of the American Telemedicine Association’s Champion Award, which recognizes an individual who has made significant contributions to advocate for public policy changes that open payment support and provide regulatory pathways for telemedicine and digital health.
+Nate is a recipient of the American Telemedicine Association’s Champion Award, which recognizes an individual who has made significant contributions to advocate for public policy changes that open payment support and provide regulatory pathways for telemedicine and digital health.
 Given to one person a year, recipients must have a demonstrated track record of leadership in educating the public about telehealth services and working with federal and state government officials to expand reimbursement of, and eliminate barriers to, telemedicine and digital health.

 For a representative list of his publications and presentations, please click here.